 Unhappy with existing animal feed, farmer and Symprove Ltd founder Barry Smith developed his own feed based on germinated grains - a form of probiotic.
-After witnessing the impact of this on his animals, Barry realised this could improve the wellbeing of humans.
+After witnessing the impact of this on his animals, Barry was encouraged to take the technology to people.
 The seeds of Symprove were sown.

 Based around a barley, a natural grain which has undergone fermentation, Symprove (known as Multigerm at the time) becomes available on the agricultural market and is found to have a positive effect on a range of animals.
 Two leading vets encourage its use in humans.

 Backed with funding for clinical research into human health and food supplements, the formula is refined for human use and Symprove was born.

 Following a period of research and clinical studies, Symprove is launched as a food supplement, available to the public for the first time.

 Symprove’s production and bottling facilities in Farnham, Surrey – where every bottle of Symprove has ever been made - are upgraded to meet growing demand.

 Research is undertaken by the University College of London.
 They find that Symprove withstands all three phases of their testing – arrival in the gut, survival and the ability to thrive.

 Using a Simulator of the Human Intestinal Microbioal Ecosystem (SHIME), research confirms the live bacteria in Symprove is able to arrive, survive and thrive in the gut, as well as providing greater insight into how Symprove is able to influence and support the gut microbiome.